singlaromal16/NAGP-AI-ML-2026/README.md

 ### Combine MCP + RAG
 Ques1 - Plan a three-day trip to Singapore and adjust the activities based on the weather forecast.
-Ques2 - Create a 3-day Singapore itinerary within my INR 60,000 budget.
-Use the knowledge base for destination facts and MCP data for current weather, prices, and availability.
-Do not guess missing information.
-Clearly separate information from your suggestions and include sources where available.

 ### Conversational